lakesareadesign/multi.pass/content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.7.2 =

+This version fixes an error with the drafts drawer that broke compatibility with WordPress 5.0.

 = 3.7.1 =